canaantt/canaantt.github.io/FE_P4/README.md

   * changePizzaSizes()
     * var elems = document.querySelectorAll(".randomPizzaContainer"); So document.querySelectorAll only gets called once
     * Two variables are taken out of the for loop:  var dx = determineDx(elems[1], size);, var newwidth = (elems[1].offsetWidth + dx) + 'px';
+    * updated two for loops:line 460 and line 555, pre-calculated the length
+    * line 555: adopt the comment from the reviewer to calculated how many rows needs to be covered with pizza in the background
+    * change document.querySelector() to document.getElementById() or document.getElementByClass()

 3. inline google font, inline css/style.css and views/css/style.css
 4. delay google analytical javascript loading
 4. reduced the size of the images